cotejer/cotejer.github.io/_posts/2021-04-25-evolving-qubits-with-bits.md

 ![An example quantum circuit](https://res.cloudinary.com/dh3hm8pb7/image/upload/q_auto:best/v1619274773/Blog/QuantumCircuit.png)

 In other words, you start with an initial quantum state, and each gate you apply is a unitary matrix which multiplies your initial state.
-So if I apply some quantum gate $U$ on my system, the resulting state is $U|\psi\rangle$.
+So if I apply some quantum gate $U$ on my system, the resulting state is $U\vert\psi\rangle$.

 One thing you might notice is that a circuit which is drawn left-to-right (in the sense that the initial state is on the left) is written in the reverse way when seen as matrix multiplication.